donnajobridge/cta/README.md

 #select_pie_location.ipynb
 This notebook finds the best CTA station location to open up a new pie shop.
 An interactive scatterplot shows stations plotted with mean daily ridership in 2018 on the x axis and projected ridership growth from 2018 to 2023 on the y axis.
 Stations with midrange mean daily ridership in 2018 were targeted.
 Out of these midrange stations, I chose the stations with the highest projected growth in 2023.
 These stations are highlighted in green.

 I next applied the fbprophet forecast model to the selected stations.
-A plot for each station is made showing historical data and projected ridership.
+A plot for each station is made showing historical data and projected ridership through 2023.

+#cta_maps.ipynb
+This notebook creates a Chicago map with recommended pie shop locations and their corresponding neighborhoods highlighted.